ucoProject/ucoproject.github.io/releases/1.3.0/index.md

 *(These are changes to ontologies, classes or properties in the preexisting ontology that make the new release non-backward-compatible.)*

+UCO 2.0.0 **will** consider the following breaking changes.
+They are implemented in UCO 1.3.0 as "Warning"-level SHACL violations; in 2.0.0, they will be "Error"-level.

+* Declared and warned of `observable:File` and `:URL` disjointedness ([*GitHub Issue 536*](https://github.com/ucoProject/UCO/issues/536))

 #### Changes